sephajebi/home/_pages/about.md

 My advisor was <a href='https://sites.google.com/site/sophiespirkl/'>Sophie Spirkl</a>.

 Currently my research is in structural combinatorics, mostly induced subgraphs and graph minors, and sometimes algorithms.\
-I am also interested in a few other areas including algebraic topology and analytic number theory.
+I am also interested in several branches of topology and number theory.

 <a href='mailto:shajebi@princeton.edu'><i class="fas fa-envelope"></i> shajebi@princeton.edu</a> (current-ish)\
 <a href='mailto:shajebi@uwaterloo.ca'><i class="fas fa-envelope"></i> shajebi@uwaterloo.ca</a> (current)\